 Evaluation – the role of data

-As part of our three-year pilot programme, Resilient Theatres: Resilient Communities, this webinar offers attendees the chance to get an insight into how theatres can collect and use data for maximum impact.
+As part of our three-year pilot programme, Resilient Theatres: Resilient Communities, this webinar offers attendees the chance to gain insight into how theatres can collect and use data for maximum impact.

-Attendees will hear from two theatres about their unique ethos and approach to monitoring and evaluation.
-Focusing specifically on their approach to data, each theatre speaker will share why and how data is important to them, the challenges they’ve met and overcome when trying to gather it from multiple places or on complex projects, and the different ways in which they manage, safeguard and share data.
+Attendees will hear from two very different theatres about their ethos and approach to monitoring and evaluation.
+Focusing specifically on their approach to data, each theatre speaker will share why and how data is important to them, their experience of collating it from multiple places or on complex projects, and the different ways in which they manage and share it.

 To broadly introduce the topic, evaluation consultant Catherine Bloodworth will outline why evaluation matters, what theatres should aim to evaluate and her top tips on how to embed evaluation into regular practice.
 Catherine has worked extensively with arts and heritage organisations and will share insights into the impact of collecting both quantitative and qualitative data and evidence to guide decision making.